Policies and online access

 - All volunteers are provided with access to the IET’s e-learning portal, InfoAware, which is pre-loaded with all the policies and guidance that relate to volunteering at the IET.

-- You will need to read the six mandatory policies and the Volunteer Code of Conduct and ‘sign off’ to indicate that you understand and agree to comply with them.
+- You will need to read the seven mandatory policies and the Volunteer Code of Conduct and ‘sign off’ to indicate that you understand and agree to comply with them.
 This should take approximately 40 minutes in total.

-- Those who handle IET data as part of their role will also need to complete an updated data protection training module that relates to the EU General Data Protection Regulations.
+- Those who handle IET data as part of their role will also need to complete an updated data protection training module that relates to the General Data Protection Regulations.

 - Training modules will automatically appear in your tasks list if they are required for your role.